Regularly take lengthy journeys? Here are 10 great cars you could consider

 It is hard to overstate just how good a motorway companion the BMW 5 Series is.
 Because while the current model may have been on sale since 2016, you wouldn’t know it from either the outside, which is sleek and stylish, or the cabin, which is impeccably well built, and brimming with tech.

 True, the Mercedes E-Class may be slightly more comfortable over bumps, but the 5 Series remains an effortless long-distance companion, while also being a genuinely engaging car on smaller roads.
-Opt for the 520d for its 55mpg fuel economy, while the £2,000 Driving Assistant Professional package brings some really well developed driver-assistance tech.
+Opt for the 520d for its fuel economy and stick to the SE for its more comfortable suspension setup, while the £2,000 Driving Assistant Professional package brings some really well developed driver-assistance tech.

 10. Toyota Supra